homanchou/xr/book/build-your-own-webvr-site.md

   await import("./room");
 };
 ```
 This typescript version has a few small changes.
 I've added some type declarations here and there.
 The biggest change is that the `initRoom` function is now responsible for invoking `config` for the first time, and populating some important shared data like the socket, room_id and user_id.
 It also imports `room` which imports all the systems.
-Notice the use of dynamic imports here which use `await/async`.
-Esbuild will create chunks of javascript that are lazily loaded as needed.
-That way visits to the homepage will remain fast because they do not need to load any Babylon.js code.
+Again we use dynamic imports so that if initRoom is not called none of the Babylon.js and room related code needs to be loaded, which keeps the rest of the pages super fast.

 You should end up with a `assets/js` folder structure like this: